Andrewsama/magangfeng.github.io/_pages/about.md

 ======
 Aug.7, 2024: A paper is accept by _Neurocomputing_

-May.12, 2024: A paper is accept by _IEEE Transactions on Network Science and Engineering_ (TNSE)
+May.12, 2024: A paper is accept by _IEEE Transactions on Network Science and Engineering_

 Apr.21, 2024: A paper is accept by _Applied Intelligence_